sensepost/jack/README.md

 Notes
 ====
 Depending on your setup, you may need to configure your browser to allow Jack to load resources that are being served via encrypted channels.

+License
+===
+Jack is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (http://creativecommons.org/licenses/by-nc-sa/4.0) Permissions beyond the scope of this license may be available at http://sensepost.com/contact us/.